Pravin-Gururani/knimbus_test/README.md

 Step 1: Clone the project to a directory<br />
 Step 2: Import the project in eclipse(or any other ide) as existing gradle project<br />
 Step 3: After successful import, run the "KnimbusTestApplication" as Springboot Application<br />
-Step 4: Open postman or any browser and hit "localhost:8080/getNextTenTrainDetails" api, you will get the train schedules details as response<br />
+Step 4: Open postman or any browser and hit "localhost:8080/getNextTenTrainDetails" api as "GET", you will get the train schedules details as response<br />